Laotian

 - Health And Mental Health

 - Traditional medicine, including herbal remedies and spiritual healing, is widely practiced alongside modern healthcare.
-Mental health is often viewed through a spiritual lens, with emphasis on maintaining balance and harmony.
+Mental health is often addressed within the family or community, with a focus on maintaining balance and harmony.

 - Mental Health Views

-- Mental health issues are sometimes stigmatized, with traditional beliefs attributing them to spiritual imbalances.
-Community support and spiritual practices are common coping mechanisms.
+- Mental health is sometimes stigmatized, with issues often attributed to spiritual imbalance or karma.
+Community support and traditional healing practices are common approaches to mental health care.

 - Traditional Healers

-- Traditional healers, known as 'mor phi,' play a significant role in health practices, offering herbal treatments and spiritual guidance.
+- Traditional healers, known as 'mor phi,' play a significant role in Laotian healthcare, providing herbal treatments and spiritual guidance.

 - Gender Roles In Healthcare